-Upon removal from the canisters, the cuttings were washed of drilling mud, and dried in an oven at 150 °F for 1 to 3 days.
+Upon removal from the canisters, the cuttings were washed of drilling mud, and air dried for 7 to 21 days.
 After drying, the cuttings were weighed and then dry sieved into 5 size fractions: >0.0930", >0.0661", >0.0460", >0.0331", and <0.0331".
-For large sample sizes, the cuttings were ran through a sample splitter and a lesser portion (approximately 75 grams) was sieved and weighed, and the derived size-fraction ratios were applied to the entire sample.
+For large sample sizes, the cuttings were run through a sample splitter and a lesser portion (approximately 75 grams) was sieved and weighed, and the derived size-fraction ratios were applied to the entire sample.

 The size fractions were then inspected and sorted by hand under a dissecting microscope.
 Three major lithologic categories were differentiated: coal, dark shales (generally Munsell rock colors N3 (dark gray), N2 (grayish black), and N1 (black) on dry surface), and lighter-colored lithologies and/or dark and light-colored carbonates.
-The lighter-colored lithologies are considered to be incapable of generating significant amounts of gas.
-After sorting, and for every size class, each of these three lithologic categories was weighed and the proportion of coal, dark shale, and light-colored lithologies were determined for the entire cuttings sample based on the weight percentages.
+The lightercolored lithologies are considered to be incapable of generating significant amounts of gas.
+After sorting, and for every size class, each of these three lithologic categories was weighed and the proportion of coal dark shale and light-colored lithologies were determined for the entire cuttings sample based on the weight percentages.